HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Benchmarking_on_vLLM/Online_Static/README_qwen-2.5-vl.md

 # Qwen 2.5 VL Multi-modal model in vLLM

 This document is meant to summarize the multi-modal specific changes that have been introduced in vLLM for Intel Gaudi while enabling Qwen 2.5 VL model.
-This covers topics such as multi-modal specific environment variables, Out of Memory error handling strategy and other guidelines.
+This covers topics such as multi-modal specific environment variables, OOM error handling strategy and other guidelines.

 ## Installation